 Some key feature of this Act are:

-- The TCPA prohibits telemarketers from phoning before 8 am and after 9 pm.2.
+- The TCPA restricts telemarketers from calling before 8 am and after 9 pm.

-- The commission adopted further alterations to specifically deal with the use of pre-recorded messages from telemarketing calls, also from 2008.
+- The commission adopted further changes to specifically deal with the use of pre-recorded messages from telemarketing calls, also from 2008.

-- To address descriptive and abusive practices associated with depth relief services, the commission for the amended TSR in August 2010.
+- To address descriptive and abusive practices associated with depth relief services, the commission for the removed TSR in August 2010.

 - And also, TSR prohibited the use of remotely created payment orders and cheques, cash to cash transfers, and cash reload mechanism in both outbound and inbound telemarketing, in 2015

-There’s also a Do Not Call registry, which gives the residents the right to prohibit the call from any telemarketer.
+There’s also a Do Not Call registry, which gives the residents the right to restrict the call from any telemarketer.

 But there are some exceptions to this registry.